 Broader Impacts Partnerships for NSF Proposals

-With nearly 60 years of experience in developing engaging STEM exhibits and programs for the general public, the Eugene Science Center can provide you with access to a large audience, staff expertise in k-12 informal science education, and a unique and powerful way to address the broader impacts requirement for your next grant proposal.
-Partnering with the Eugene Science Center will help inspire future generations of scientists through your research!
+With nearly 60 years of experience in developing engaging STEM exhibits and programs for the general public, Eugene Science Center can provide you with access to a large audience, staff expertise in k-12 informal science education, and a unique and powerful way to address the broader impacts requirement for your next grant proposal.
+Partnering with Eugene Science Center will help inspire future generations of scientists through your research!

 Our staff has decades of experience working with universities including University of Oregon, Oregon State University, Cornell University, and Old Dominion University.

 Including a broader impacts partnership in your grant proposal’s budget is a great way of indicating a true commitment to achieving societal goals.
 Here are just a few examples of outreach projects and approximate costs.

 - Sponsor educational field trips to Eugene Science Center from regional k-12 schools ($500 – $1,000)

 - Present public presentations in our 85-seat state-of-the-art planetarium, one of the largest in the entire Pacific Northwest ($500 – $1,000)

 - Sponsor the development and creation of a new education kit for public and outreach programming ($1,500 – $3,000 depending on scope of kit)